arachnetech/homebridge-mqttthing/README.md

 ### Values

 `doorValues` - Array of 5 door values corresponding to open, closed, opening, closing and stopped respectively.
 If not specified, defaults to `[ 'O', 'C', 'o', 'c', 'S' ]`.

+`doorCurrentValues` - Array of 5 door values corresponding to open, closed, opening, closing and stopped respectively.
+If not specified, defaults to `[ 'O', 'C', 'o', 'c', 'S' ]`.

+`doorTargetValues` - Array of 2 door values corresponding to the door *target* values of open or closed, respectively.
+If not specified, defaults to `[ 'O', 'C' ]`.

 `lockValues` - Array of 4 lock values corresponding to unsecured, secured, jammed and unknown respectively. if not specified, defaults to `[ 'U', 'S', 'J', '?' ]`.